General Glove Use

 Why do some gloves produce brown stains when you put them on?

 This is usually caused by the chemical reaction between your skin and the gloves.
 Before putting on gloves, your hands might come in contact with copper, iron or metal material, such as coins, or you may have heavy acidic perspiration in your hands.
-This can usually cause brown stains when wearing gloves.
 These brown stains do not affect the barrier properties of gloves.

 Do Omni gloves comply with the USDA requirements for safe use in food handling?